-What can I expect on a test in a literature class?
+What can I expect on a test in a literary theory class?

 Generally tests balance paragraph and essay-length questions.
 They assess your reading comprehension, assimilation of significant concepts presented in the reading and during classes, and your ability to analyze and interpet texts.
+I design tests the allow you both: to demonstrate a familiarity with major theoretical concepts/terms; and to apply them in brief analyses of literary texts.